 What to expect

-- You are generally office-based with some opportunities for home-based working, depending on the organisation.
+- You're generally office-based with some opportunities for home-based working, depending on the organisation.
 The work can also involve visits to organisations which use volunteers, outreach work and site visits.

-- Self-employment and freelance work is possible, but requires experience and contacts.
+- Self-employment is possible, but requires building experience and contacts.

 - Career breaks are popular as many volunteer coordinators develop their career by undertaking or coordinating voluntary work in the UK and abroad.